 - Your child should be in good health.
 For this purpose, your child must do a medical examination and a chest x-ray.
 Those planning to stay in New Zealand for less than six months do not need to submit a chest x-ray.

 - People under the age of 17 must show a police certificate.
 When presenting the police certificate, it should not be more than six months from the issuance date.
 This certificate must also be issued in English.
 Note that a police certificate may also be called a police clearance certificate, criminal checks, or criminal records.
 If you want to know about getting this certificate, you can go to the New Zealand Immigration website.

-- You must have specific work or student visa for your child to apply until your child could apply for this visa.
+- You must have specific work or student visa for your child to apply for until your child can apply for this visa.
 Therefore, if you hold one of the following visas, your child will be eligible for a visa:

-- You are suspected of being accepted as a student exchange scheme
+- You are suspected of being accepted into a student exchange scheme

 - Enroll in the Doctor of Philosophy (Ph.D.) course

 - Received the New Zealand Aid Program Scholarship

 - Holders of a Foreign Crew on Fishing Vessels Work Visa

 - Holders of a Recognized Seasonal Employer Limited Visa